Timeboxes

 Warnings don’t prevent items from being included in a timebox.
 They provide context to help you decide whether to adjust scope, sequencing, or ownership.

-Items in 'To do' or 'In progress' display a projected date.
-For items already in 'In progress', that date reflects when the item entered the workflow step and the team’s current average cycle time.
+- For items already in progress, the projection is based on when the item entered an 'In progress' workflow step and the team’s average cycle time.

 In some cases, Atono can’t calculate a projected completion date.
 When this happens, the reason is shown instead, such as: